Japan PM says dialogue with China, S. Korea key to stability

 Japan is especially concerned about Chinese military and coast guard activity in the East China Sea near the Japanese-controlled Senkaku islands, which Beijing also claims and calls Diaoyu.

-Japan’s government said Tuesday it protested to Beijing after finding that China has set up a new oil drilling rig in a contested area of the East China Sea.
+Japan’s government said Tuesday it protested after China had set up a new oil drilling rig in a contested area of the East China Sea.

-Dialogue with South Korea, despite troubled relations stemming from Japan’s actions during World War II, is also important considering the worsening) security environment in the region, Kishida said.
+Dialogue with South Korea, despite troubled relations stemming from Japan’s actions during World War II, is also important considering the worsening security environment in the region, Kishida said.

 Asked about a possible meeting with new South Korean President Yoon Suk Yeol when both leaders are invited to the June 29-30 NATO summit in Madrid, Kishida said nothing has been decided, “but dialogue is important.”